4 Properties of Materials, Chemical Reactions, and Heat

 Types of Chemical Reactions

 Humans interact with one another in various and complex ways, and we classify these interactions according to common patterns of behavior.
 When two humans exchange information, we say they are communicating.
 When they hit each other with their fists, we say they are fighting.
 Faced with a wide range of varied interactions between chemical substances, scientists have likewise found it convenient (or even necessary) to classify chemical interactions by identifying common patterns of reactivity.
-This module will provide an introduction to three of the most prevalent types of chemical reactions: precipitation, acid-base, and oxidation-reduction.
+This section will provide an introduction to three of the most prevalent types of chemical reactions: precipitation, acid-base, and oxidation-reduction.

 Precipitation Reactions